frederic-perez/AmE-dictionary/data/dictionary.md

 __barbecue<sup>2</sup>__ _v_ (barbecueing)
 __barbed__ _adj_ __1__ Unkind and criticizing. _He was a targed for Jack’s barbed humor._ __2__ Having a sharp point that curves backwards.
 __barbells__
+__Barbershop music__ _n_ Barbershop vocal harmony, as codified during the barbershop revival era (1930s–present), is a style of a cappella close harmony, or unaccompanied vocal music, characterized by consonant four-part chords for every melody note in a primarily homorhythmic texture.
 __barbs__ _n_ :two::hammer: _His sharp barbs._
 __barded__ _v_
 __bare-bones__ _adj_ Basic or simple; no-frills. _A bare-bones lab._